 Slowly, as the roads improved, the ’jacks could live further from where the actual logging was done.
 They could establish more permanent, residential living with their families rather than temporary camps with other unwashed men.
 Soon, modest woodframe houses replaced trailers.
 Families grew in the wilderness, necessitating a school.
-By the early 1960s, the company had established a small, permanent community about 40 miles northeast from Ely.
-They built a grade school, but 53 homes, a general store, and a lumber mill—all for a population of about 250.
+By the early 1960s, the company had established a small, permanent community about 40 miles northeast of Ely.
+They built a grade school, 53 homes, a general store, and a lumber mill—all for a population of about 250.
 They called it Forest Center.

 Welcome to Illgen “City”